7 Amazing Trips to Take Around China

 Image courtesy of Yoga for Life

-Yoga for Life Shanghai are back to Chongming Island from August 26-28 for their signature Yoga & Mindfulness Retreat!
+This summer, Yoga for Life Shanghai are back to Chongming Island for their signature Yoga & Mindfulness Retreat!
 Chongming Island is about an hour drive from downtown Shanghai.
 The peaceful countryside has become a go-to place for a nature getaway for many people since COVID-19 began.

 You will be staying in a small Zen-inspired hotel with a room designed for guests to meditate and a stunning outdoor swimming pool.
 The hotel is located in a quiet village; expect peace, countryside and nature!